-Ground 3: The Equal Opportunity and Diversity Officer, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.
+Ground 3: The Director of Equal Opportunity, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.

-Appeals must be sent to the Equal Opportunity and Diversity Officer in writing.
+Appeals must be sent to the Director of Equal Opportunity in writing.